codurance/site/_posts/2017-06-04-ncraft-in-20-pictures.md

 NCrafts 2017 is a two days conference in Paris.
 I had the chance to also attend an event storming workshop run by Alberto Bbrandolini a day before the conference.
 It was full of fun, socialising and learning.

-Here are some of the things I learned during those three days of awesomeness:
+Here are some of my takeways of those three days of awesomeness:

 {% img /assets/img/custom/blog/ncraft-2017/event-storming-with-brandolini.jpg "" %}
 About event storming and that I admire Brandolini.